ARCT4430 Architectural Technology, Structures and Services

 - Contact hours

-- lectures: online; site visits: 2 hours per week every alternative week; Practical Classes: 2 hours per week
+- lectures face-face and online; site visits: 2 hours per week every alternate week; seminars: 2 hours per week

 - Unit Outline